Fruchedes/my-kubernetes-notes/K8s-resources/readme.md

 >**Use cases: create env variables**
->>**Secrets**: stores sensitive data like Password, API keys, in an encrypted format echno -n 'name you want to encode' | base64 echo -n 'admin' ./username.txt echno -n 'snap' ./ password.txt kubectl create secret generic mysecret --from=file=./username.txt --from=./password.txt
+>>**Secrets**: stores sensitive data like Password, API keys, in an encrypted format echno -n 'name you want to encode' | base64 echo -n 'admin'   | basecode 64 echno -n 'snap' ./ password.txt kubectl create secret generic mysecret --from=file=./username.txt --from=./password.txt

->>**Deployment**: manages lifecycle of apllications including deployment, scaling, rollingout(gradually updaing the application), rollback reverting back to a preious version)
+>>**Deployment**: manages lifecycle of aplications including deployment, scaling, rollingout(gradually updaing the application), rollback reverting back to a preious version)
 >>**Replica set**: ensures a specific number of pods are running  and it's used for scaling
 >>**Daemon set**: objects that are ran on every node in a cluster  and are used for logging, monitoring .
 >>**Stateful set**: objects that manages stateful applications requiring persistent storage, network identities such as database, message queries